GsTYPO3/ddev-typo3-src/README.md

 * Run `ddev start`
 * Login to the install tool
 * Run TYPO3's `Upgrade Wizard`: "Upgrade -> Upgrade Wizard"

-* ⚠️ In case the database has been completely overwritten:
-  * Check, if database has been completely overwritten by opening the backend and trying to log in.
-If you cannot log in, the user has been deleted.
-(You can also check the database status with `ddev sequelace`, if you are on a Mac).
-  * Import your database backup with: `ddev import --src=db_back.sql`
-  * Run TYPO3's database compare: "Admin Tools -> Maintenance -> Analyze
-    Database Structure"
 * Update extension list in "Admin Tools -> Extensions -> [dropdown] Get Extensions -> Update now"
 * Update third-party extensions